-Mrs. Dunn, wife of one of the Company's managers, was the first white woman to reside in Calgary.

-On the advent of the Canadian Pacific railway in 1884, a frame store was erected by the Hudson's Bay Company in the new townsite west of the Elbow river, the old store having been moved there and used as a warehouse.
+Mrs. Dunn, wife of one of the Company's managers, was the first white of the Elbow river, the old store having been moved there and used as a warehouse.
 This building was of one storey, 35 by 100 feet, and was considered to be the finest store west of Winnipeg at that time.